Bazel client

 and run a BuildGrid server and bot.
 A minimal server’s configuration is given

-below, paste it in a server.yml
+below, paste it in a server.yml file in the root directory:

 server: